Rule 2: The Practice

 - the status of the parties;

-- the names of counsel, with addresses and phone numbers, and the names of the parties
+- the names of counsel, with mailing addresses and phone numbers, and the names of the parties represented;

-- the date of the filing of the record (to be entered by the clerks of the Courts
+- the date of the lodging of the record in the Court of Appeal (to be entered by the clerks of the Courts of Appeal).

 2-1.4.
 Copy of Front Cover and Indexes